 Example: Bagging line

 Let’s look at an example of categorizing equipment failure related losses on a bagging line.
 Your own production process might be different, but you can use the same logic.
 There could be three areas of equipment loss on a bagging line:

 - Downstream equipment

-Examples may include: Weighing system/load cell, bag feed system, filler, stitching/sewing machine, bag sealing, labelling, bag printing.
+Examples may include: Weighing system/load cell, bag feed system, filler, stitching/sewing machine, bag sealing, labeling, bag printing.

 This is the equipment that is supplying the bagging line with products.
 Examples: blender, weighing system/load cell, feed hopper, conveyor section, screen, elevator, payloader, bulk intake system.

 This is the equipment that is post bagging line.
-Examples: outfeed conveyor, palletiser, pallet wrapper/stretch holder, conveyor section, pallet labeller, fork-lift.
+Examples: outfeed conveyor, palletizer, pallet wrapper/stretch holder, conveyor section, pallet labeler, fork-lift.

 Inoperability is downtime as a result of factors beyond operational or commercial control, such as adverse weather, natural disaster, power outage, load shedding, industrial action (external), civil action.

 How to reduce downtime occurring due to unplanned stops?